-Just like with brick-and-mortar businesses, e-commerce stores have to do the necessary preparations for Christmas shopping.
+Just like with brick-and-mortar businesses, eCommerce stores have to do the necessary preparations for Christmas shopping.
 The holiday season is the most profitable time of the year for many businesses, so it’s vital that you take steps to take advantage of increased spending while you can.
-Prepare your Christmas Marketing Strategy Now!
+Prepare your Seasonal Marketing Strategy Now!

 Phase One – Plan

 Any real business success, whether it’s in the brick-and-mortar retail industry or the eCommerce sphere, only occurs after you have a solid plan.
 Those online businesses that can devise and execute holiday-focused sales goals and tactics will have serious advantages over their competitors and will be able to better take advantage of holiday shopping sprees.